 Sitting with a view out to sea and a Porto tónico in hand, I can feel the warmth of the sun on my face as it sets low in the sky.
 This is the first time I’ve come across this refreshing white port cocktail and it’s wonderful.
 At €6, I’m not complaining that it’s the cheapest cocktail on the menu either!

 A week later and the memory lingers on, as does the taste of Porto tónico.

 White port cocktail recipe | Pin it for later!

 Is P&T the new G&T?

 I’ve just returned from a stay at the Quinta do Lago Country Club playing golf, discovering the beautiful old town of Faro and admiring clifftop views.
 There were many highlights, but one I’ve been able to recreate now that I’m back home is this easy-to-make cocktail with just two essential ingredients, white port wine and tonic water.
 It’s low in calories too, which is always a bonus for me.
 You’ll find a printable recipe card at the end of this post.

-White port is a fortified wine made from white grape varieties, including Malvasia Fina, Rabigato and Viosinho, grown in the Duoro Valley in Portugal.
+White port is a fortified wine made from white grape varieties, including Malvasia Fina, Rabigato and Viosinho, grown in the Duoro Valley in Portugal and named after the city of Porto.
 While the Portuguese have been drinking P&Ts for years, it’s not so well known in the UK, but it should be.
 If you like G&Ts I’d strongly recommend you give it a try.
 It has a similar sweetness, fewer calories, a lower alcohol content and white port costs less than gin.
 It’s wonderfully cooling on a warm sunny day but I’m not waiting until the summer gets here to try it again!

 You’ll find more cocktail recipes from around the world here, with more coming soon!